PlebRick/btcwhitepaper-startos/instructions.md

-# Hello World for StartOS
+# Bitcoin White Paper for StartOS

 A bare bones project serving as a template for [StartOS Service Packaging](https://docs.star9.com/packaging-guide).